smclaughlan/sketchcircle/README.md

 ### Posting
 Posts on SketchCircle are handled through Markdown and the [reacte-mde](https://www.npmjs.com/package/react-mde) package.

+An example post:

 ![](documentation/images/post1.png)

+The Markdown editor:

 ![](documentation/images/post2.png)

 ### Goals
-Goals have a name, description, target value, and target date.
-These are publicly viewable on the site.
-If a goal is reached or failed a message will be displayed instead of the graph saying whether the goal was accomplished or not.
-Adding new data will automatically be added to the current date.
+Goals have a name, description, target value, and target date, as well as data points recording values and dates.
+These goals are publicly viewable on the site.
+If a goal is reached or failed a message will be displayed saying whether the goal was accomplished or not.
+Adding new data will automatically be added to the current date on the graph.

 ![](documentation/images/goal.png)

 ### Image Only Timeline
-The image timeline feature allows users to see all the images from that particular sketchbook without text or responses from other users.
+The image only timeline feature allows users to see all the images from that particular sketchbook without text or responses from other users.

 ![](documentation/images/timeline.png)